mattischrome/blogischrome/_posts/2013-05-25-choucair-at-tate-modern.markdown

 date: "2013-05-25"
 title: "Choucair At Tate Modern"
 categories: Art
-tags: [Art, Tate Modern, Saloua Raouda Choucair]
+tags: [Art, Tate Modern, Saloua Raouda Choucair, Thirteen]
 ---

 Yesterday I went to see the Saloua Raouda Choucair show at the Tate Modern.
 As it was quite small, I went to see [the Lichtenstein show](/lichtenstein-at-tate-modern/) again as well.